 Wealth management account management

-The top account managers have the highest retention level because of the deeper relationship they have with fewer total clients.
+The top account managers have the highest retention level because of the deeper relationship they have with fewer total customer.

 Those with fewer accounts have higher asset values, more accounts per household, and 7% lower attrition.
 Here, the account manager focuses not just on portfolio performance but also on understanding each family’s goals and how they can help achieve them.